caterpillardev/Solana-DEX-Smart-Contract/README.md

 Our mission is to provide the foundational infrastructure that enables developers to rapidly prototype, build, and deploy sophisticated DeFi applications, automation scripts, and AI-powered agents on Sui, with a special focus on leveraging the deep liquidity and features of the Navi/Suilend Protocol.

+## 🤖 What is MCP (Model Context Protocol)?
+MCP is the bridge between AI and blockchain.
+It's a standardized communication protocol that allows AI agents to interact with external systems through simple "tool calls" - no complex coding required.
+In simple terms: Instead of AI agents needing to learn dozens of different APIs and SDKs, MCP provides one universal language.
+For DeFi, this means an AI can say "deposit 100 USDC" and MCP handles all the blockchain complexity behind the scenes.

 ## 🏗️ What is the Sui Agent Kit Ecosystem?

 The Sui Agent Kit Ecosystem consists of **two specialized Node.js server applications** built with TypeScript.
 Each acts as a bridge, translating simple MCP tool calls into direct interactions with specific DeFi protocols on the Sui network.